aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Fit mode
      - The mode used for fitting.

+   * - Fit truncated
+     - If ``true`` the model PDF maximum distance will be truncated to the observed PDF.
+This is only performed when the final probability in the observed PDF for a time step is above a threshold.
+Truncation of the PDF is reported to the ``ImageJ`` log window.

    * - Bin width
      - The bin width for the histogram counts used to create the observed PDF.
 Used for plot display and optional fitting.